 The couple could not come to any kind of agreement, so the case was assigned to a judge for trial.
-Snohomish County Superior Court Judge Kathryn Ross ruled that the woman should be awarded one-half of the value of the business, or $109,362.75.
-The trial court placed a lien on the business of $109,362.75 and gave the man eight years to pay it off.
+Snohomish County Superior Court Judge Kathryn Ross ruled that Kimi should be awarded one-half of the value of the business, or $109,362.75.
+The trial court placed a lien on the business of $109,362.75 and gave David eight years to pay it off.

-The man appealed to the Washington State Court of Appeals.
-The Court of Appeals noted that the State Supreme Court has already held that when a man and woman separate after living in a stable relationship, property accumulated by the couple should be treated like community property.
-The Supreme Court reasoned that the woman often gives the same sacrifice and labor of a married woman to her marriage.
-Unless the courts apply community property rules to these relationships, an unmarried partner who helps their partner succeed in the course of their relationship can end up being dumped without any financial reward for their contributions.
+David appealed to the Washington State Court of Appeals.
+The Court of Appeals noted that the State Supreme Court had already held that when a couple separate after living in a stable relationship, property accumulated by the couple should be treated like community property.
+The Supreme Court reasoned that unmarried partners, regardless of gender, often give the same sacrifice and labor of married partners, also regardless of gender.
+Unless the courts apply community property rules to these relationships, an unmarried partner who helps their partner succeed in the course of their relationship can end up without any financial reward for their contributions.

 There still is a difference in the way that the courts will treat married and unmarried couples.
 When a marriage breaks up, the court has the power to make a fair division of all property, both separate property and community.
-When an unmarried couple breaks up, however, the current rule is that the court has jurisdiction only over property that the co-habitating couple acquired during their relationship.
-The separate property of the man and woman cannot be considered by the court for equal distribution.
+When an unmarried couple breaks up, however, the current rule is that the court has jurisdiction only over property that the cohabitating couple acquired during their relationship.
+The separate property of the parties to the relationship cannot be considered by the court for equal distribution.

-In the Court of Appeals case that mentioned above, the man started his auto body repair shop after his marriage ended, but before the couple began living together again.
+In the Court of Appeals case that was mentioned above, David started his auto body repair shop after his marriage ended, but before the couple began living together again.
 The court decided that the value of the auto body shop prior to their living together should not be divided by the court.
-However, the court stated that it should figure out the increased value of the business during their living together, and divide that up.
+However, the court stated that it should equally divide up the increased value of the business.

 After hearing all of the evidence at the trial, the judge decided that when the couple moved in together in 1985, the auto body business was worth only about $10,000.00.
-The man had only his clothes and a motorcycle, and the auto body business was still basically on a start-up basis.
-He could not afford tools for his shop, owed back taxes, and had a very small amount in his checking account.
+David had only his clothes and a motorcycle, and the auto body business was still basically on a start-up basis.
+He could not afford tools for his shop, owed back taxes, and had a very small amount of money in his checking account.

 Living Together Allowed the Business to Prosper

-The auto body business actually did not start to prosper until 1991, when the man overcame a drug addiction and became more effective and productive.
-From that time until the couple separated for the second time in 1995, he put in about 65 hours a week.
+The auto body business actually did not start to prosper until 1991, when David overcame drug addiction and became more effective and productive.
+From that time until the couple separated for the second time in 1995, he put in about 65 hours of work per week.

-During the 10 years that the man lived together with the woman, his auto body business grew and was fairly lucrative.
+During the 10 years that David lived together with Kimi, his auto body business grew and was fairly lucrative.
 At the time the couple separated, it was worth $218,725.51.

-The Court of Appeals stated that the man's ability to overcome his drug problem and concentrate on his business were directly related to the fact that he had a home and the support of the woman.
-In other words, if he had not had the stable home (and presumably the cooking, cleaning, child care, laundry and other work often delegated to women in this society), he couldn't have put in all those hours at work, and his business would never have prospered.
+The Court of Appeals stated that David's ability to overcome his drug problem and concentrate on his business was directly related to the fact that he had a home and the support of Kimi.
+In other words, if David had not had the stable home that he and Kimi shared as a result of her contributions to the household, he couldn't have put in all those hours at work, and his business would never have prospered.

-Under Washington law the auto body business was separate property and not subject to division because of the quasi-marital relationship.
+Under Washington law, the auto body business was separate property and not subject to division because of the quasi-marital relationship.
 However, the increase of that business was attributable to the community labor of both partners and that increase could be divided.
-The court had reasoned that the couple had a marital-like relationship, thus just by not getting married is not protection of assets if the court can find that both parties contributed to the value of assets they each hold.
+The court had reasoned that the couple had a marital-like relationship.
+Even when a couple are not married, they both can contribute to the value of assets they each hold.
 In that way, when such a couple separate, their property can be divided as if they were married.